OAID/FaceRecognition/installation.md

 ## Run
 Add the directory of FaceVerify/libFaceCV and libcaffe.so which in caffeOnACL to LD_LIBRARY_PATH.
 ```
-1) cd face-demo
-2) Plugin USB camera device
-3) ./build/bin/face-demo
+./build/bin/face-demo
 '''

-after you launch the progtam, in a new terminal
-using telnet to connect the shell:
+after you launch the progtam, in a new terminal using telnet to connect the shell:
 '''
 telnet 127.0.0.1 8080
 '''